Zygor’s Guide for the Win

 - If you buy the guide through the links on this page I do get a cut.
 It helps to keep this site running.

 - Family members have leveled an assortment of other characters, some with little gear, others with full heirlooms and Recruit a Friend (3x XP.)How fast did they go?
-From 1-80 (not 90) about 17 hours in game time (i think there were maybe a couple of hours of sleep there. )
+From 1-80 (not 90 or 100) about 17 hours in game time (i think there were maybe a couple of hours of sleep there. )

 Is Zygor’s Guide “Worth It?”
 Oh yes.
 I confess, I like this guide.
 We all do.